preset-io/backend-sdk/README.rst

 - ``preset-cli auth``: store authentication credentials.
 - ``preset-cli superset sql``: run SQL interactively or programmatically against an analytical database.
-- ``preset-cli superset export``: export resources (databases, datasets, charts, dashboards) into a directory as YAML files.
+- ``preset-cli superset export-assets``: export resources (databases, datasets, charts, dashboards) into a directory as YAML files.
+- ``preset-cli superset export-users``: export users (name, username, email, roles) into a YAML file.
 - ``preset-cli superset sync native``: synchronize the workspace from a directory of templated configuration files.
 - ``preset-cli superset sync dbt-core``: synchronize the workspace from a dbt Core project.
 - ``preset-cli superset sync dbt-cloud``: synchronize the workspace from a dbt Cloud project.